 - Since the scale of CDD is very small compared to the kWh, all the CDD values are crowded at the bottom and no insight is gained.

-Below are miscellaneous pointers that energy engineers and facilities managers can use to speed up analysis.
+Below are many other “pointers” that energy engineers and facility managers can use to speed up their analysis:

-- Is the 15-minute kW interval data for one year from the utility occupying over 35,000 rows?
-Control the data automatically with information functions for any missing values, text values, or outliers, then use the offset function to transform the data into 365 rows.
-Apply the date and day functions, and analyze the data by month or day of the week.
+- Got the 15-minute kW interval data for one year from the utility that is occupying over 35,000 rows?
+Control the data with information functions automatically for any missing values, text values, or outliers, then use the offset function to transform the data into a 365-row data.
+Apply the date and day functions, and analyze the data by month or by day of the week.
 Generate load duration curves.